neocrym/ori/README.rst

 Ori was written by `James Mishra <https://jamesmishra.com>`_ and incubated at `Neocrym <https://neocrym.com>`_, a record label that uses artificial intelligence to find and promote musicians.
 Neocrym heavily relies on Ori to make their I/O-bound Python code run faster.

-The source code for Ori is owned by Neocrym Records Inc, but licensed to Ori under the MIT License.
+The source code for Ori is owned by Neocrym Records Inc., but licensed to Ori under the MIT License.

 **Why should I use Ori over directly interfacing with concurrent.futures?**